Killings raise gender violence concerns in Zimbabwe

-When Zimbabwe’s then vice-president, Kembo Mohadi, allegedly beat his estranged wife in 2019 and threatened her with an axe, the case brought to the public eye the issue of gender violence in a country where researchers say domestic abuse remains underreported.
+When Zimbabwe’s then vice-president, Kembo Mohadi, allegedly assaulted his estranged wife in 2019, and threatened her with an axe, the case brought to the public eye the issue of gender violence in a country where researchers say domestic abuse remains underreported.

-Earlier in that year, a woman was not as lucky as Mohadi’s wife, who lived to narrate her ordeal after a close shave with her reportedly axe-wielding husband.
+Earlier that year, a woman was not as lucky as Mohadi’s wife, who lived to narrate her ordeal.

-The woman in Silobela, in the Midlands, about 280km from the capital city Harare, was struck to death with an axe as she slept by her husband who accused her of taking contraception pills without his knowledge.
+The woman in Silobela, in the Midlands, about 280km from the capital Harare, was hacked to death with an axe as she slept by her husband who accused her of taking contraceptive pills without his knowledge.

 For gender rights activists, the Mohadi case was time for the country to reckon with violence against women, not just on the domestic front but also in politics, where women have been targets of brutal assaults be it in intraparty jockeying for positions or national elections.

-Some researchers have blamed violence against women as one of former president Robert Mugabe’s lasting legacies.
+Some researchers have said violence against women is one of former president Robert Mugabe’s lasting legacies.
 He is widely blamed for presiding over the country’s political and economic decline, said by researchers to have provided tinder for gender-based violence.

 “The 2008 election is one of many horrific episodes in Zimbabwe’s history in which hundreds of women — female supporters, sympathisers and relatives of MDC members were subjected to rape, for ‘voting wrongly’,” reported Aids-Free World, an international advocacy organisation.